kevin-qualls/Bengali-AI/index.md

 </p>

 Where the x-axis corresponds to training epochs and two different plots correspond to training and validation accuracies.
 The whole process took around 40 epochs.
 During the majority of the training process, our training accuracy was actually lagging behind the validation accuracy.
 We believe that this is due to the fact that our model contains dropouts, which are only used for training and not for testing and validation.
 Our validation accuracy for grapheme roots ended up hovering around 70%.
+Additionally, the epoch loss tapered at a loss-function value of 1.
 We were hoping to do better, but this still seems decent for a problem with 168 classes.

 After training on the grapheme roots, we replaced the last layer of the model with the one appropriate for predicting vowel and consonant diacritics (with 11 and 7 outputs, respectively).
 Training the neural network on vowel diacritics resulted in the following performance graph, where our final validation accuracy ended up being around 90%.